TeemuBergman/messageboard/README.md

 "Message board" is also a practical work for the University of Helsinki's Department of Computer Science: Database application course ([TKT20011](https://hy-tsoha.github.io/materiaali/index)).

+## STATUS

+#### 09.08.2020
+At the moment the Message Board -application can be tested at: messageboard-tb.herokuapp.com and its current features are:
+- User can register, login and logout
+- User can create new threads
+- User can post/reply to threads
+- User can view its personal date

 ## FEATURES

 #### Application enables: